-Currently (early 2020) there is an average of about 416 molecules of CO_2 per million molecules of air in our atmosphere.
+In the mid 2020's there was an average of about 417 molecules of CO_2 per million molecules of air in our atmosphere.
 This is only 0.042%.
 Climate deniers have argued that such a small percentage cannot possibly have any effect, but without it the earth's surface temperature would be too low to support life.

-Nitrogen, N_2 , and Oxygen, O_2 , are 2-atom molecules.
-They have no vibration modes in the infrared region of the spectrum.
+Nitrogen, N2; and Oxygen, O2; are 2-atom molecules.
+Experiments show that they have no vibration modes in the infrared region of the spectrum.
 These molecules make up more than 99.9% of the atmosphere and do not absorb radiance from the earth.

-Carbon Dioxide, CO2, Water, H2O, Nitrous Oxide, N2O, and Ozone, O3, are 3-atom molecules.
+Carbon Dioxide, CO2; Water, H2O; Nitrous Oxide, N2O; and Ozone, O3 are 3-atom molecules.
 From experiments they have vibration modes in the infrared region of the spectrum.
 They absorb and reradiate in all directions energy radiated from the earth.
 For thousands of years the amount of these gases in our atmosphere has been neither too great nor too small to permit a healthy temperature for humankind.
 Now, without thought of consequences, they have been allowed to increase!
 Methane is a 5-atom molecule.
 It is a much more powerful greenhouse gas.

 Flight: The Wright Brothers are shown here experiencing in December 1903 the first sustained flight of a heavier-than-air aircraft.
 Because it was soon believed that aircraft would be useful in war, in 1915 the United States Congress established the National Advisory Committee for Aeronautics (NACA) to study problems of flight.
 In the late 1950s NACA was recommissioned as NASA.
 In World War I and then World War II the art of flight advanced rapidly.
 Today there are about 39,000 aircraft carrying about 4.1 billion passengers per year.
 These aircraft are all fueled by a CO2-releasing fuel.
-Stopping flight now to reduce CO2 is unthinkable.
-It would stop civilization in its tracks!5
+Stopping flight now to reduce CO2 would stop civilization in its tracks!5 An alternative being tested is to use hydrogen as the fuel.